 For the photo above, the art is sized such that I could have used the scanner.
 However, since the art medium involves chalk, I would never put that on my scanner.
 Photography is the only solution for these items.

 I’ve also noticed that scanned art involving crayons also results in weird colors.
 So, I photograph crayons work about 50% of the time.
-This piece could really use lightening techniques involving levels and contrast.
+This piece could really use lightning techniques involving levels and contrast.

 As you can see, photographing children’s artwork can be done relatively easily without a need for a professional level of skills.
 But I’m sure you don’t want to have the white background distracting from your prodigy’s creations.
 Using a photo editor, you can quickly solve that problem.